 Surprisingly, yes.
 It turns out unemployed people can indeed apply and qualify for payday loans.

-The most important question to ask yourself, though, before you take out a payday loan, is this: Is it a good idea to get a payday loan while unemployed?
+The most important question to ask yourself before you take out a payday loan is this: Is it a good idea to get a payday loan while unemployed?
 Read on to learn more.

-Payday loans are short-term emergency loans that borrowers are usually expected to repay when they receive their next paycheck.
+Payday loans, including online payday installment loans, are short-term emergency loans that borrowers are usually expected to repay when they receive their next paycheck.
 And unlike traditional bank loans, payday loans do not require a formal employment record, a good credit score or any form of collateral.

-Lenders, instead, evaluate the eligibility of borrowers based on their income sources.
+Instead, lenders evaluate borrowers’ eligibility based on their income sources.
 Applicants are only required to prove that they have some form of income.
 In fact, in some states, lenders even accept such submissions as job contract offers, sale agreements, or maybe evidence of upcoming inheritance.

 On the flip side, however, it just so happens that payday loans are always accompanied by high interest rates and hidden provisions that charge extra fees.
 Borrowers end up paying APRs as high as 600% (and sometimes even more), plus additional charges in the form of processing fees, rollovers, and late repayment fees.

-While the precise rates and charges vary from one state to another, data published by the Consumer Financial Protection Bureau (CFPB) shows that a typical two-week payday loan incurs a fee of $10 to $30 for every $100 borrowed.
+While the precise rates and charges vary from state to state, data published by the Consumer Financial Protection Bureau (CFPB) shows that a typical two-week payday loan costs $10 to $30 for every $100 borrowed.
 That’s astronomically expensive, as even a seemingly low rate fee of $15 per $100 translates to a 400% annual percentage rate.

-It’s because of these harsh terms that some states have moved in to curb predatory lending.
-At the moment, payday loan sharks operate openly in just 36 states.
+Because of these harsh terms, some states have moved in to curb predatory lending.
+As of Jan 1., 2023, payday lenders operate openly in just 32 states.
 Some states have prohibited them, while others have capped the annual percentage rate (APR) payday lenders are allowed to charge, making it difficult for the loans to remain profitable.

 Can You Get a Payday Loan if Unemployed?